hydraulic-institute/edb/source/06_section-VI/02_pump-curves.md

 ### Net Positive Suction Head Required (NPSHr) Curve

 The final curve typically shown on a pump performance chart is the NPSHr for different flow rates.
 NPSHr is the minimum NPSH needed to achieve the specified performance at the specified flow rate, speed, and pumped liquid.
-NPSHr is further defined in the <a href="/section-VI/pump-principles.html" target="_blank">pump principles section.</a>
+NPSHr is further defined in <a href="/section-VI/pump-principles.html" target="_blank">Pump Principles.</a>

 =/=
 title: NPSHr Curve